fishcus/KAP-manual/en/integration/driver/odbc/win_odbc.en.md

 1. If you have previously installed Kyligence ODBC driver, please uninstall it first.

-2. Apply and [Download](http://account.kyligence.io) Kyligence ODBC driver, and install it.
+2. Apply and  [Kyligence Download](http://download.kyligence.io/#/download) Kyligence ODBC driver, and install it.

-   - For 32-bit application, please install and use kyligence_odbc.x86.exe
+   - For 32-bit application, please install and use Kyligence.ODBC.{version}.x86.exe

-   - For 64-bit application, Please install and use kyligence_odbc.x64.exe
+   - For 64-bit application, Please install and use Kyligence.ODBC.{version}.x64.exe

 ## Configure the DSN